AliaumeL/polyregular-model-checking/README.md

 Furthermore, the program calls solvers installed on the system, which can be one of: `MONA`, `CVC5`, `Z3`, `Yices`, or `alt-ergo`.

-To compile the program, run the following command in the `polyreg` directory:
+To compile the program, run the following command in the `polycheck` directory:

 ```bash
 stack build